Home » Nutrition and diet » Keto Diet » Is Coconut Water Keto Friendly and Low in Carbs?

 Additionally, flavored or sweetened coconut water products can contain significantly more calories and added sugar.

-young man drinking coconut water
+Young man drinking coconut water with a straw.

 The Pros and Cons of Drinking Coconut Water on a Keto Diet